Wednesday, December 16, 2009

-Driving "Back Home" Today
+Driving "Back Home" Thursday...

-Today I'm driving back home to East Kentucky.
-I need a few days to visit friends and family after this challenging semester and relocation to my loft apartment.
+Thursday, I'm driving back home to East Kentucky.
+I need a few days to visit friends and family after this challenging semester.I left East Kentucky when I was 48 years old, so it's been home most of my life.I'll be alone on this drive and will think about home all the way

-This will be a more leisurely trip than usual.There is a spot just beyond Winchester where the hills seem to rise out of the earth and the view is breathtaking.
+There is a spot just beyond Winchester, towards Stanton, where the hills seem to rise out of the earth and the view is breathtaking.
 I have stopped at that spot for many years just to take in the majesty of the image.
 I always know I'm really driving down into the hills, not up the hills.

-I'll ask my engineering friend, TM how the foothills really emerged from the belly of the earth.
+I'll ask my engineering friend how the foothills really emerged from the belly of the earth.
 Erosion?
 Eruption?
 From driving this for many years, I know the counties are 20 miles across.
 I wonder if this is an actual fact of the old English/Irish land division, or if it's only marked that way on my route.
 When I pass the exit to Royalton, I always look to the right and think, way back there, across several hills, is David, my coal camp home.

-My grandchildren are tolerant each time we pass Route 7 and I retell the story of walking over the "new road" to the head of the Licking River (at Royalton) to celebrate the end of school each year.We packed, in little brown paper bags.Vienna sausages, potted meat, crackers, peanut butter sandwiches, or whatever Mother had for us.
+My grandchildren were always tolerant each time we passed Route 7 and I would retell the story of walking over the "new road" to the head of the Licking River (at Royalton) to celebrate the end of school each year.We packed, in little brown paper bags, Vienna sausages (Vi-eenies), potted meat, crackers, peanut butter sandwiches, or whatever Mother had for us.We climbed the hill and walked the road, too.
+At the top of the hill, we always got a drink of fresh water from the hand pump in the yard of someone's house there.

 The Licking River site was once engineered by GW's crew as a possible gateway to the west.
 I hope East Kentucky children are learning the richness of their history and heritage.
 They would heighten their perception of our land as one of beauty and promise.
 The promise is still there.
 It lies in the youth and their willingness to learn from those who have gone before.
-We are only hampered if we limit their dreaming and help them make those dreams come true.
+We are only hampered if we limit their dreaming and don't help them make those dreams come true.

 I miss driving through the little towns and sometimes detour for a scenic route.
 I like to see Oil Springs, Crockett, Moon, West Liberty, Salyersville and all the "real" places that have been supplanted with By-Passes.